tower1ight/World/0.Sessions and Planning/C.04/C.04 Planning and outline.md

 	 - Seer
 		 - A mound of masks, locked in a rictus smile carved into dried green stalks, covered in the
 		 - Can only see moments of extreme positive emotion
+		 - Wants Praise and elaborate celebrations will prompt compliments
  - **[[The Stalk Seer]]:**
 	 - Sanctuary
 		 - Enter a grand structure of stalks bent hutlike into curved shapes in sequence,